YeahEsCereal/SimpleJournal/README.md

 # SimpleJournal

-A simple journal that acts like a list of entries
+A simple journal with two categories: goals and gratitude.
+You can add entries onto the site like a list.
+This is only a small personal project though.